 April 5, 2009

-Family Table worship services move to the Old Church.
+Family Table worship services held in the Old Church.

 Launch of $25 million “Building for Life” capital campaign to expand and renovate the Church’s facilities, ministries and operations